Herren-Hsing/Herren-Hsing/README.md

 - 👋 Hi, I’m @Herren-Hsing
 - 🌱 I’m currently a sophomore majoring in Information Security and Law in College of Cyber Science of Nankai University,struggling in tremendous courses and assignments.
-- 📫 To reach me, you can send email to my Nankai email account.
+- 📫 To reach me, you can send emails to my Nankai email account.
 - Wish we all have a bright future.

 <!---